nipil/groovy-dsl-generator/README.md

 To install somewhere else, use `--prefix=/path/to` option of `./configure`

 If you do not want to install via autotools, just copy `src/gdg` somewhere on your path (or use it in-place)

+Then you can clean the build and intermediate files using `git clean -fdx`

 # use